-Across the entire cannabis value chain, the Company expects to continue to vigorously compete with other licensees in Oregon, Nevada, and future markets.
-Because Oregon is an "open" license state (arguably one of the more freemarket states with respect to both barriers to entry and regulation), the competitive landscape has been especially challenging since the inception of recreational marijuana.
-Because Nevada is a "limited" license state, competition has been significantly less challenging and the broader market dynamics are significantly more favorable.
+Across a modified and strategic cannabis value chain, the Company expects to continue to vigorously compete with other licensees in Oregon and Nevada.
+Because Oregon is an "open" license state (arguably one of the more free-market states with respect to both barriers to entry and regulation), the competitive landscape has been challenging since the inception of recreational cannabis.
+Nevada is a "limited" license state, therefore competition to date has been less challenging and the broader market dynamics are more favorable.
 While many of the Company's direct competitors continue to be small-scale local operators, market rationalization through consolidation is increasingly a trend.
-Of specific note is the increased participation of well capitalized multi-state operators with national growth aspirations in both the Oregon and Nevada marketplaces.
+Of note is the increased participation of multi-state operators with national growth aspirations in both the Oregon and Nevada marketplaces.
 As more U.S. jurisdictions pass state legislation allowing the recreational use and sale of cannabis, the Company is assured an increased level of competition in U.S. markets.
-A number of CSE-listed companies are also expanding operations into multiple states as regulations and market conditions provide opportunities for investment.
 These increasingly competitive U.S. markets may adversely affect the financial condition and operations of the Company.